gsgatlin/openafs-rpms/README.md

 # Instructions

+CentOS 8:

+as root install various packages and groups before you start

+dnf install epel-release
+dnf groupinstall "Development Tools" dnf groupinstall "RPM Development Tools" dnf groupinstall "Fedora Packager"

+Fedora:

+dnf install @development-tools
+dnf install @rpm-development-tools
+dnf -y install fedora-packager rpm-sign createrepo_c

+CentOS 7/6:

+WARNING

+You will not be able to build for el8/fedora on el7 or el6 due to lack of "dnf" command on these distros.

+yum install epel-release
+yum groupinstall "Development Tools" yum groupinstall "Fedora Packager"

+All distros:

 make sure you run

 usermod -a -G mock YOURACCOUNTNAME

-before you start.
+once before you start.

 cd into the directory name of the rpm package name you wish to build for.

+For this repository the choices are: openafs or openafs-dkms

-type
+Next type

 make

-to build for all distros (EL6 EL7 and fedora)
+to build for all distros (EL6 EL7 EL8 and various fedora)

 type